-2017 Course Schedule and Descriptions
+2018 Course Schedule and Descriptions

-Lead FCPA prosecutors and private practitioners discuss the law and recent cases related to the Foreign Corrupt Practices Act, Dodd-Frank and SOX requirements, UK Bribery Act and other foreign bribery laws and enforcement as well as practice in private sector compliance programs and training, due diligence, and monitorships.
+Lead FCPA prosecutors and private practitioners discuss the law and recent cases under the Foreign Corrupt Practices Act, UK Bribery Act and other foreign bribery laws.
+They discuss the latest enforcement trends and settlements and analyze private sector compliance programs, internal controls and training, due diligence, and investigations techniques.

 Site Visits & Special Guest Speakers

 Site visits complement curriculum with lectures at the World Bank, Organization of American States and other organizations involved in the anti-corruption movement.
 There will be program-wide opportunities for all participants to hear from special guest speakers on relevant topics and to engage with other program participants and lecturers to foster connections across geographic and substantive backgrounds.
 A Certificate Ceremony will conclude the program.

 Special guest speakers have included Stewart Bowen, Former Special Inspector General for Iraq Reconstruction; Lanny Breuer, former Assistant Attorney General; Drago Kos, OECD Working Group Chairman; Thomas Malinowski, Assistant Secretary of State for Democracy and Human Rights; and the Honorable Richard Thornburgh, US Department of Justice, among others.